 Products I’ved used for this review:

-Cymed is a small company out in Sacramento, California, and they are known for their MicroSkin line of ostomy products.
+Cymed, now located in Sarasota, Florida, are known for their MicroSkin line of ostomy products.

 Now, the packaging for the wafers is different from what I expect from an ostomy appliance, and they come in an envelope of sorts – the pouches come in a box.
 The wafers, from what I can tell, aren’t going to be very easy to travel with because they tend to stick together and there’s nothing keeping them from getting messed up in a travel bag or because of heat.